 It is a painful and difficult thing to admit that the Hero is not waiting to manifest his better nature, that he is not restrained by loony Republicans, but that we must hold him (and ourselves) accountable for what he does, for the human misery he produces, not for what he says, not for his rhetoric.

 The fact that so many still hold to their idealistic view of Obama is an indication of how much they still have invested in the myth of American innocence.
 The narrative of hope and change is powerful.
 Perhaps it, or something like it, is a necessary component of a cultural movement toward a sustainable future.
-But when it is heard within a broken political system that only raises either con men or psychopaths to national prominence, it inevitably results in disillusionment.
+But when it is delivered within a broken political system that only raises either con men or psychopaths to national prominence, it inevitably results in disillusionment.

 So we are stuck with a duality of either unrequited faith or a collapse into depression and immobility – unless we can begin to think in mythological terms.